amagioss/video-engineering/website/docs/basics/assignments.md

 6. Change the sampling rate of an extracted audio file to 16KHz and play it.
 Why would you want to do this ever?

+7. Convert a HTML5 page to a video file.
+Overlay the generated video on a base video.

 ## FAQs